 231-232.
-PRINCIPLES OF ELECTRONICS.
-An introduction to the electron theory, direct and alternating current, vacuum tubes, transistors and basic circuits studied by lecture, laboratory experiments, and project construction.
-At the option of the student and with a minimum of additional work, laboratory projects may be altered to include preparation for the novice class Amateur Radio license examination.
+SURVEY OF ELECTRONICS.
+An introduction to electricity and electronics.
+Includes study of electrical fundamentals, operation of electric motors and generators, vacuum tubes, transistors and basic electrical and electronic circuits.
+At the option of the student, laboratory projects may be altered to include preparation for the novice class Amateur Radio license examination.
+Students who plan to teach electronics are advised to take 271, 272, 273 in lieu of 231-232.
+Two lectures and one laboratory per week.
 Three credits; autumn, winter.